Geometric Performance Analysis of Doppler-Based Positioning with a Single LEO Satellite: System-Level Geometric Analysis

 In comparison, the along-track error is minimized along the satellite ground track direction in \cref{fig:allpos_along}, where single-satellite Doppler measurements offer the strongest geometric constraint along the satellite's motion direction.
 Both passes display similar spatial distribution patterns and error levels, with error magnitudes remaining within 500 meters.
 This indicates that in single-satellite Doppler positioning, the along-track direction yields significantly more precise information from the measurement data.

-Generally, the results show that single-satellite Doppler positioning can achieve reliable positioning performance under favorable geometric conditions.
+Overall, the results show that single-satellite Doppler positioning can provide useful directional positioning information under favorable geometric conditions, although its performance remains strongly limited by cross-track observability.
 The analysis also indicates that the positioning accuracy is influenced by cross-track geometric relationships, particularly when the receiver is located close to the satellite’s ground track.
 These findings suggest that, while single-satellite observations can already provide useful positioning capability in certain scenarios, further improvements can be achieved by incorporating measurements with more diverse geometries, such as those obtained from multiple passes or complementary trajectories.